+Thank you Brawny® Tear-A-Square® for sponsoring this post.
+Think of all the ways you can Put a Square There!
 All content and opinions are 100% my own.
 See my disclosure policy for details.

 Somewhere along the way, I blinked and my baby turned into an active, adventurous, and messy toddler!
 Coloring and painting are some of her favorite activities these days.

 As our stash of toddler art supplies begins to grow, I wanted to find an easy way to keep it all contained.
 And that’s where this organized art caddy comes in.

 Today, I’m sharing a simple idea for organizing kids art supplies.
 Assembling an art caddy will not only help you keep all of the finger paint and play dough organized, but it will also help you contain the mess.
 And that’s why Brawny® is the perfect brand to partner with on this project – because they know how to keep little fingers clean!

 ORGANIZING KIDS’ ART SUPPLIES WITH A SIMPLE CADDY

 Chloe and I have been having so much fun with art projects lately.
 She’s now 21 months old (how did this happen so fast?!) and loves all things coloring, painting, gluing, and play dough.